seewhyjay/tp/docs/UserGuide.md

 </div>

 **Examples:**
-- ``find-i-role TikTok`` to find all internship information with "Tiktok" in the company name
+- ``find-i-role TikTok`` to find all internship information with "TikTok" in the company name

 **When you might use it:**
 - If you are looking for specific internship information within a long list of internships and want to filter them based on keywords or partial keywords.

-- If you want to find information about specific internship role but you don't remember the company's exact name.
+- If you want to find information about specific internship role, but you don't remember the company's exact name.

 [Scroll back to Table of Contents](#table-of-contents)